 Daegu (대구) might not be the first Korean city that comes to mind.
 However, it is one of the most accessible cities located in the middle of the country, with so much to offer.
 It’s Korea’s 4th largest city and contains a great balance of progressive and traditional.

-Daegu is also known as the hottest place in Korea during the summer time.
+Daegu is also known as Korea’s warmest location during the summer.
 This is due to the surrounding mountains trapping the sun’s warmth.
 If you want to enjoy the city without having to seek shade or relief from the heat, be sure to visit during the fall or spring.

 Hiking and nature sights